alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-08-adventures-in-the-terraform-dsl-part-iv-all-about-splats.md

 #### Reading the docs

-Returnng to the Terraform 0.11 [docs](https://www.terraform.io/docs/configuration-0-11/interpolation.html), it is documented that:
+Returning to the Terraform 0.11 [docs](https://www.terraform.io/docs/configuration-0-11/interpolation.html), it is documented that:

 > If the resource has a `count` attribute set, you can access individual attributes with a zero-based index, such as `${aws_instance.web.0.id}`.
 You can also use the splat syntax to get a list of all the attributes: `${aws_instance.web.*.id}`.